hyperspy/hyperspy/doc/user_guide/interactive_operations.rst

 Interactive Operations
 **********************

-The function :py:func:`~.api.interactive` simplifies the definition of operations that are automatically updated when an event is triggered.
+The function :func:`~.api.interactive` simplifies the definition of operations that are automatically updated when an event is triggered.
 By default the operation is recomputed when the data or the axes of the original signal is changed.